SergeyVorobiev/M88-GameStick-Patch/README.md

 Win98/Sid Meier's Civilization III (USA, Europe).cue
 Win98/Tools.iso
 ```
-At the beginning it can be just one line (the more files you add in Win98 folder the bigger the list), you don't need to register
+At the beginning it can be just one line (the more files you add in Win98 folder the bigger the list), you don't need to register (in DB)
 anything, added files will be detected automatically:
 ```
 Win98/Win98SE.iso